 It’s also made of elastic and used in orthodontic treatment for other reasons.

 What is the difference between ortho power chains and regular braces?

 A power chain might make it appear that you are wearing colorful braces.
 However, power chains are not the same as conventional braces.

 - Regular braces are made of metal, ceramic or other materials that are hard, whereas power chains are made of elastic that are soft.

-Besides, this elastic can’t work alone to correct your teeth.
+- Power chains can’t work alone to align your teeth.
 In fact, it helps the brackets and the archwire.
 The main pressure is applied by braces wire and power chains provide additional pressure on teeth and jaw.

-All power chain braces aren’t the same.
+All power chains for braces aren’t the same.
 The diameter of their holes and the length of the chain are different from each other.

-Depending on various treatment requirements, there are four types of power chain for braces.
+Depending on various treatment requirements, there are four types of ortho power chains for braces.

 1. Closed chain